ForEvolve/forevolve.github.io/_posts/en/2017-08-17-design-patterns-web-api-service-and-repository-part-3.md

 At this point, if we hit the "Run All" button of the Visual Studio "Test Explorer" window, we should see 1 failing test.

 This may not sound that good, but this is our refactoring starting point.
-Now we only need to write enough code to have our clan test pass.
+Now we only need to write enough code to make that test pass.

 ### What have we covered in this article?
 We talked about the controller's role, about models and data contracts.
 We also coded unit tests to improve the quality of our Ninja App.

 ### What's next?
-In the next article, we will create the `IClanService` interface and its default implementation.
+In the next article, we will create the `IClanService` interface and its default implementation, the `ClanService` class.
-We will also update our `ClanController` and its test.
-New class means new test, so we will write some tests for the `ClanService` class.
+A new class means writing more unit tests; as well as updating the `ClansController` to use that new interface.

+Our focus will gravitate around the "service" role (the business logic; a.k.a. the domain) and how to connect those two units (the service and the controller).

+Until then, happy coding!

 {% include design-patterns-web-api-service-and-repository/footer.md %}